 This is especially true for your cell phone.
 If you have a question about your bill or your phone has stopped working, you're going to want help fast.

-How I Chose the Cheapest Cell Phone Plans
+How I Found the Cheapest Phone Plans

-I analyzed vigorous amounts of data, reviews, and reports to come up with these five cheap cell phone plans for you.
+I analyzed vigorous amounts of data, reviews, and reports to come up with these cheap cell phone plans for you.
 Ultimately, I've found that many of the smallest, cheapest cell phone plans can be just as reliable as large carriers like Verizon or AT&T.

 Sprint even managed to make this list as one of the big four cell phone providers up there with Verizon and AT&T. They have significantly improved their services in the past couple of years, beating out AT&T in certain areas in 2015, according to Root Metrics.
 They do a great job of providing reliable, cheap cell phone service to their customers, which is exactly what we're all looking for.